 Tag: Bahia

-Morro de São Paulo is on the Dendê Coast is one of the most beautiful and trendy spots on the coast of Bahia.
-Morro de São Paulo is part of the Bahian municipality of Cairu, located in the lower south of the state.
-The place is an island, which is […]
+Morro de São Paulo, located on the Dendê Coast, is one of the most beautiful and popular destinations on the Bahian coast.
+It is part of the municipality of Cairu, in the Southern Bahia Lowlands, and is situated in the Tinharé Archipelago.
+Being an island, there are no tourist cars, […]

 Turban is Religion, Fashion, and Culture in Brazil and Worldwide